ibm-cloud-docs/watson-knowledge-studio/aql-reference.md

 These functions can be used within the `select` list of a `select` statement but not within an `extract` statement.

-The following is the general form of an aggregate function call:
+The following example is the general form of an aggregate function call:

 ```
 Aggregate_Function_Name(argument)